Thuja plicata: Wood

 Harvesting western redcedar required some ceremony and included propitiation of the tree's spirits as well as those of the surrounding trees.
 In particular, many people specifically requested the tree and its brethren not to fall or drop heavy branches on the harvester, a situation which is mentioned in a number of different stories of people who were not sufficiently careful.
 Some professional loggers of Native American descent have mentioned that they offer quiet or silent propitiations to trees which they fell, following in this tradition.

 Felling of large trees such as western redcedar before the introduction of steel tools was a complex and time-consuming art.
 Typically the bark was removed around the base of the tree above the buttresses.
 Then some amount of cutting and splitting with stone adzes and mauls would be done, creating a wide triangular cut.
 The area above and below the cut would be covered with a mixture of wet moss and clay as a firebreak.
 Then the cut would be packed with tinder and small kindling and slowly burned.
 The process of cutting and burning would alternate until the tree was mostly penetrated through, and then careful tending of the fire would fell the tree in the best direction for handling.
 This process could take many days.
-Constant rotation of workers was involved to keep the fires burning through night and day, often in a remote and forbidding location.
+A constant rotation of workers was involved to keep the fires burning through night and day, often in a remote and forbidding location.

-Once the tree was felled, the work had only just begun, as it then had to be stripped and dragged down to shore.
+Once the tree was felled, the work had only just begun, as it then had to be stripped and dragged down to the shore.
 If the tree was to become canoes, then it would often be divided into sections and worked into rough canoe shapes before transport.
 If it were to be used for a totem pole or building materials, it would be towed in the round to the village.
 Many trees are still felled in this traditional manner for use as totem poles and canoes, particularly by artists who feel that using modern tools is detrimental to the traditional spirit of the art.
 Non-traditionalists simply buy redcedar logs or lumber at mills or lumber yards, a practice that is commonly followed by most working in smaller sizes such as for masks and staves.